realglobe-Inc/sugo-actor/README.md

 <a name="overview"></a>

-SUGO-Spot is a local server which works as a client of SUGO-Cloud and forward commands to edge components on internal network.
+SUGO-Spot is a local server which works as a client of [SUGO-Cloud][sugo_cloud_url] and forward commands to edge components on internal network.

 <!-- Overview End -->